Texas 'affluenza' teen's father found guilty of impersonating officer

-AUSTIN, Texas The father of the so-called Texas affluenza teen was found guilty on Wednesday by a jury of impersonating a police officer and given probation, prosecutors said.
+AUSTIN, Texas (Reuters) - The father of the so-called Texas affluenza teen was found guilty on Wednesday by a jury of impersonating a police officer and given probation, prosecutors said.

 Fred Couch, 51, was charged with falsely representing himself as a reserve police officer when he was on the scene of a disturbance near Fort Worth, in 2014.
 He faced up to 180 days in jail, they said.